StackVista/stackstate-docs/setup/otel/getting-started/getting-started-k8s.md

 * Generate metrics for traces
 * Forward the data to SUSE Observability, including authentication using the API key

-Next to that it will also retry sending data when there are a connection problems.
+Next to that it will also retry sending data when there are connection problems.

 ### Create the namespace and a secret for the API key